 Here, take a look for yourself:

-The title screen is just a cartoon version of the box cover, reinforcing the idea of a humoristic game and the title theme (composed by the legendary Rob Hubbard) is quite good.
+The title screen is just a cartoon version of the box cover, reinforcing the idea of an humoristic game and the title theme (composed by the legendary Rob Hubbard) is quite good.

 The AI boxers are all cartoonish versions of famous boxers and each one harder than the former.
 But before each match, you can see your opponents’ stats and profile and you’ll also have the choice to train, where you’ll learn the necessary combination to defeat your opponent.

 All matches occur in the same boxing arena, called the EA Palace.
-The game’s EGA graphics are quite colourful and all the characters, ranging from the boxers to the announcer, the referee and even the audience, are all well detailed.
+The game’s EGA graphics are quite colourful and all the characters, including the boxers, the announcer, the referee and even the audience, are all well detailed.

 Although the keyboard controls are quite responsive, I recommend the use of a gamepad.
 The controls are quite simple: the directional pad (or keypad) for movement and defence and two buttons for punching; one for jabs, the other for crosses and both simultaneously for uppercuts.